 They depicted it in various forms of art, such as paintings, statues, and hieroglyphs.

 From 400 to 1500 CE, little is known about the history of magic, but most of it is associated with the occult, which was often viewed as heretical by the church.
 Due to this, many people didn’t practice it openly for fear of persecution.

 The church heavily influenced magic at this time, and those practicing it were labeled as heretics and were often subject to punishment and persecution.

-Influential figures such as Albertus Magnus and Roger bacon wrote about the topic, which also played a major role in reviving the interest.
+Influential figures such as Albertus Magnus and Roger Bacon wrote about the topic, which also played a significant role in reviving the interest.